 At MASTERS level your choice of dedicated courses increases considerably.
 There is enough choice now that you can afford to specialise depending on your interest, be it more in the study of music, cognition, acoustics or neuroscience, although most courses offer a mixture of all topics.

-1) I will write about Goldsmiths first here, as this is the course I help to teach!
-This unique MSc programme focuses on both the biological and cognitive aspects of musical behaviour.
-The MSc is run by Dr Lauren Stewart.
-In 2011 it will be co-directed by Dr Daniel Mullensiefen and me!
-The program is highly interdisciplinary and draws on expertise from leading figures in the field, in areas ranging from music cognition, cognitive neuroscience, computational modelling, music education and music therapy.
-You can even follow us on Facebook!
+2) Goldsmiths run an MSc programme that focuses on both the biological and cognitive aspects of musical behaviour.
+The MSc is run by Dr Lauren Stewart and Dr Daniel Mullensiefen.
+The program is highly interdisciplinary and draws on expertise from leading figures in the field, in areas ranging from music cognition, cognitive neuroscience, and computational modelling.

 4) The University of Edinburgh recently launched a masters in ‘Music in the Community’ which is run by Dr Katie Overy.
 This programme provides a context and support for advanced development in personal creativity and community music skills.
 It brings together practical work in the community with new and relevant research in the biological, psychological and social sciences.